BurningSegway/P3-Project-Group/packages/README.md

 - Minik Heilmann
 - Morten Sørensen
 - Nicklas A. Deding
 - Pierre E. Mortensen

+### Maintainer
+- Pierre E. Mortensen

-Here is what you need to do in order to run the system on an UR5 robotic manipulator equipped with an Intel RealSense D435 camera.
+Here is what you need to do in order to run the system on a UR5 robotic manipulator equipped with an Intel RealSense D435 camera.
 It is assumed that ROS Noetic is installed.

 ## PC Setup
 On your PC setup your wired connection as a static IP.